 - No free trial for the pro version

 eMeals was one of the first subscription-based meal planning services on the market, and it has gone through numerous updates and improvements as the market has become more saturated. eMeals now combines planning, budgeting, shopping, and delivery into a single platform for you to prepare your own home-cooked meals, rightfully claiming to be the “easiest way for busy families to plan healthy meals.”

-After selecting the plan that best meets your and your family’s nutritional needs and preferences, with options ranging from keto to budget-friendly, low calorie, slow cooker, and more, eMeals provides you with a large selection to choose 7 meals each week.
-You can also mix and match from other plans, offering an even more comprehensive range of options. eMeals generates a shopping list based on your recipes that can be used to shop IRL, or schedule for pickup or delivery from a number of integrated partners, depending on local store availability.
+After selecting the plan that best meets your and your family’s nutritional needs and preferences, with options ranging from keto to budget-friendly, low calorie, slow cooker, and more, eMeals provides you with a large selection to choose up to 7 meals each week.
+You can also mix and match from other plans, offering an even more comprehensive range of options. eMeals generates a shopping list based on your recipes that can be used to shop in real life, or schedule for pickup or delivery from a number of integrated partners, depending on local store availability.